Have you ever wished for a pause button in life that could provide the necessary time and space for you to stop and relax?

 Each time I promised myself I wouldn’t revert to old habits, but I couldn’t prevent the momentum.
 In the quiet after a crisis we reflect on our values, but after awhile we allow the busyness of life to begin again.

 So how can we prevent ourselves from re-engaging autopilot when things get back to normal?
-How do we stay present, mindful and focused on our values?
+How do we press the pause button in life to stay present, mindful and focused on our values?

 First, and most importantly, capture your thoughts right now.
 Go find a piece of paper, pull up a new document on your computer or draft an email to yourself.